AndreiTsN/blog/posts/rust/2024-02-03-array-and-vec-in-rust-iteration-ownership-and-performance.md

 When working with higher-level languages like Python, you rarely think about how data structures are stored in memory.
 However, in Rust, memory placement plays a crucial role, directly impacting performance and code behavior.
 Let's explore how arrays (array) and vectors (Vec) work, along with their key similarities and differences.

-1. Key Similarities and Differences and Memory Management Array (Array)
+1. Key Similarities and Differences and Memory Management.

+Array (Array)

 An array is a fixed-size container allocated on the stack.
 Its size is known at compile time, making it highly efficient to work with.